 Beyond being the state capital, Sacramento has staked its claim as one of California’s nerve centers for great craft beer.
-This annual event, first launched in 2015, further enhances that status by offering an up-close look at California’s beer-making world—whether you want to start brewing beer like a pro, or just appreciate it with a new level of savvy.
+The annual mid-September California Craft Beer Summit, first launched in 2015, further enhances that status by offering an up-close look at California’s beer-making world—whether you want to start brewing beer like a pro, or just appreciate it with a new level of savvy.

-When the Craft Beer Summit debuted in 2015, its VIP access made it an instant hit.
-“Attendees at our first year were amazed to see brewers like David Walker of Firestone Walker pouring their beer and talking to fans on the floor of the expo hall,” says Leia Ostermann, managing director of the California Craft Brewers Association, the event’s sponsor.
+When the Craft Beer Summit debuted in 2015, the access it provided regular beer-lovers to VIPs made it an instant hit.
+“Attendees at our first year were amazed to see brewers like David Walker of Firestone Walker pouring their beer and talking to fans on the floor of the expo hall,” says Leia Ostermann Bailey, managing director of the California Craft Brewers Association, the event’s sponsor.
 “Having the brewers talk about the flavor, the history of the style, and even reminisce about the early days—the challenges and mistakes that brought them to where they are at today—that is an amazing experience.”

-The crowd-pleasing third day features the Summit Beer Festival, which focuses just on tasting, with more than 160 beer makers setting up camp outside the capitol building.
-“We have the lineup arranged in order of region across Capitol Mall, so attendees can take a true tasting tour through the state of California,” says Ostermann.
+The crowd-pleasing third day features the Summit Beer Festival, the largest craft beer festival in the state, which focuses just on tasting, with more than 170 beer makers setting up camp outside the capitol building.
+“We have the lineup arranged in order of region across Capitol Mall, so attendees can take a true tasting tour through the state of California,” says Ostermann Bailey.
 While there will be plenty of familiar names—like San Diego’s Stone Brewing Co., San Francisco’s Anchor Brewing Company, and Santa Rosa’s Russian River Brewing Company—the festival is a nice way to try more local brands, like Sacramento’s artisanal Track 7 Brewing.
 “Many of California’s craft breweries do not distribute outside their hometowns,” says Tom McCormick, CCBA’s executive director, “and the Summit provides a chance for craft-beer lovers to taste all of California’s finest beers, from both the largest and smallest craft breweries.”